 - Citrus fruit juice or citrus essential oils – cuts grease; scents homemade cleaners without chemicals; deodorizes and freshens the air.

 - Natural soap – general cleaning of all sorts.
 Whenever I mention natural soap below I’m talking about a plain, all-natural all-purpose vegetable based soap with zero additives.
 You can find this sort of soap at most natural grocers or co-ops.
-Two good liquid soaps include Castile Liquid Soaps (unscented) from Vermont Soap Organics or Dr. Bronner’s Magic Pure Castile Classic Soaps.
+Two good liquid soaps include Castile Liquid Soaps (unscented) from Oregon Soap Company or Dr. Bronner’s Magic Pure Castile Classic Soaps.